CodeKokeshi/SteamTimer-by-CodeKokeshi/README.md

 ```powershell
 python main.py --help
 ```

-## Notes / Future Ideas
-- Persist elapsed time across restarts by writing a small JSON with `start_epoch` or cumulative seconds.
-- System tray integration to minimize clutter.
-- Pause/resume functionality.
-- Export a simple log of session durations.

 ## License
 Released under **The Unlicense**.
 Public domain dedication—do anything you want; attribution appreciated but not required.